Andrea Facchin

-Andrea Facchin (born 20 September 1978 in Padova) is an Italian flatwater canoer who has competed since 1999.
+Andrea Facchin (born 20 September 1978 in Padua) is an Italian flatwater canoer who has competed since 1999.
 Competing in two Summer Olympics, he won a bronze medal in the K-2 1000 m event at Beijing in 2008.

 Facchin's greatest success came in 2002 when he won a bronze medal at the European Championships in the K-4 500 m event.
 He also won the K-1 500 m event at the 1999 Military World Games.

+Andrea Facchin (left) with his personal trainer Paolo Tassetto (right), 2008.

 For the specific weight training programme, his strength coach was Master Paolo Tassetto.